 This program utilizes ICMA’s best resource--its current members--to welcome new members to the community.
 The Welcome Ambassadors’ goal is to provide meaningful, peer-to-peer outreach to members who have recently joined ICMA, with a focus on U.S. and international members serving in local government and students.
 This committee is ideal for members who have a passion for the profession, a desire to help new members discover the value of their ICMA membership, and who want to expand their own professional network by interacting with dozens of new members over the course of the year.
 Members are asked to:

-- Commit to serve for two years (with the option for renewal) starting in September 2018.
+- Commit to serve for two years (with the option for renewal).

 - Contact new members each month, as assigned.